sec0ndw1nd/keyword-navigator/README.md

 ### How to Use

 1. Install the Keyword Navigator extension from the Chrome Web Store.
+2. Right-click on the extension you just installed, then click "Options" in context menu.
-2. Add your desired site and set your preferred shortcut.
+3. At options page, Add your desired site with a keyword.
-3. On browser, Ctrl+Q to activate the extension and type a keyword you added.
+4. On browser, Ctrl+Q to activate the extension and type a keyword you added.
-4. Enter to open it in current tab, Shift+Enter to open it in new tab.
+5. Enter to open it in current tab, Shift+Enter to open it in new tab.

 ### How to Change Shortcut

 Ctrl+Q is the default shortcut key.
-You can edit it at [Here] (chrome://extensions/shortcuts)
+You can edit it at [Here](chrome://extensions/shortcuts)

 ### License